Border-Crossing versus Vacation Medical/Dental Tourism

 Taking a vacation in a tropical destination while having dental work appeals to many folks, especially when traveling with family or friends.
 However, unlike border-crossing medical/dental tourism, it does take a little more planning when flying to an international destination.

-After extensive research and site visits, we decided the following destinations would be Cozumel, Cancun, and Playa del Carmen, Mexico.
+After extensive research and site visits, we decided the following destinations would be Cozumel, Cancun, and Playa del Carmen, Mexico City, Mexico.
 The dental office in Cancun stood out from its competitors, offering unique services like botox treatment for TMJ and neck lipectomy, an aesthetic surgical procedure to reduce a saggy neck.
 In addition, the dental office has a team of experienced, specialized doctors with years of experience and a stellar reputation.

 Many major airlines in the U.S. and Canada offer direct flights to Cancun and Cozumel, Mexico.
-In addition, all our dental offices are conveniently located with restaurants, beaches, and shopping within walking distance.
+In addition, all our dental offices are conveniently located, with restaurants, beaches, and shopping within walking distance.

 Getting dental work in Mexico can offer you a balance of quality, care, and affordability.
-In addition, the country is a top choice for dental tourism due to its lower price and proximity to the U.S., making it less expensive travel for travel and shorter travel times.
+In addition, the country is a top choice for dental tourism due to its lower price and proximity to the U.S., making it less expensive to travel and resulting in shorter travel times.
 Dental care in our vetted offices is comparable in price and quality, regardless of whether you choose border-crossing or vacation dental tourism.
 It’s up to you which option works best for you.
 Our team is here to help you plan and make the best decision.